wanchoorohan/UnifiedConnector2606/02-getting-started.md

 ### Installation and Setup

 **Download and import the module:**
-1. Go to the Mendix Marketplace and download Teamcenter Connector 2606.
-Remember, it's now a single module—you don't need to download separate components.
+1. Open Mendix Studio Pro 11.12, and go to Marketplace tab.
+Download Teamcenter Connector 2606.
+Remember, now you don't need to download Teamcenter Extension since its all in one module.
-2. Import it into your Mendix 11 app (right-click on your project in the App Explorer and choose "Import module package").
+2. Alternatively, you can download Teamcenter Connector 2606 from marketplace and import it into your Mendix 11.12 project.

 **Add required dependencies:**
-3. Make sure your app includes Community Commons 11.4 or higher and the Encryption module.
+3. Make sure your app includes Community Commons and the Encryption module.
 These are both available from the Marketplace.

 **Configure security:**
 4. Assign the `TcConnector.User` role to the relevant user roles in your app's security settings. **Important**: The Administrator role now only has access to Teamcenter Configuration.
 For all integration work, use the User role.
 5. Click "Update Security" in Studio Pro to refresh entity access rules.

-**Set up navigation:**
-6. Add Teamcenter Connector navigation items to your app's navigation menu or home page so users can access the integration features.

 **Enable React client:**
-7. Make sure the React client is enabled in your app settings (Project → Settings → Runtime).
+6. Make sure the React client is enabled in your app settings (Project → Settings → Runtime).
 This is required for the Web Extension UI to work properly.

 ### Creating your First Teamcenter service document